TomPerrau94/airbnb-react-native/README.md

 Replica of the famous Airbnb App, coded during the amazing 10 weeks [lereacteur](https://lereacteur.io) bootcamp !

-## Technologies
+## Main Technologies

 - [Expo](https://expo.io/) SDK 0.36
 - [React Native](https://reactnative.dev/)

-## Install
+## Setup

-To run the app on your computer, install these packages :
+To run the app on your computer, clone the repository and then install the dependencies using these command lines :

 ### Npm